influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/workflow/v1alpha1/workflowStatus.md

 withName(name)
 ```

-Name is the resource name of the workflow template.
+"Name is the resource name of the workflow template."

 ## obj synchronization

-SynchronizationStatus stores the status of semaphore and mutex.
+"SynchronizationStatus stores the status of semaphore and mutex."

 ## obj synchronization.mutex

-MutexStatus contains which objects hold  mutex locks, and which objects this workflow is waiting on to release locks.
+"MutexStatus contains which objects hold  mutex locks, and which objects this workflow is waiting on to release locks."

 ### fn synchronization.mutex.withHolding